Kentucky Butter Cake

 Slice of Kentucky Butter Cake on a blue plate, with a floral napkin, and the remaining cake sitting in the background.

-There’s nothing like a good slice of pound cake to finish a meal.
-While I love an airy, delicate cake now and then, pound cake is a no-nonsense dessert that stands on its own two feet.
+Pound Cake Lovers – While I love an airy, delicate cake now and then, this recipe for Kentucky butter cake is a no-nonsense dessert that stands on its own two feet.

-No fancy frostings to mess with or complicated garnishes–just pure buttery cake heaven.
+All Cake No Frosting – No fancy frostings to mess with or complicated garnishes–just pure buttery cake heaven.

 Kentucky butter cake on a plate with a blue floral napkin